 One of my first jobs in the early nineteen-eighties was working at a Target store here in Littleton, Colorado.
 The night shift and nature of our duties was anything but glamorous.
 Being good at pushing a broom, scrubbing toilets, and vacuuming are not strong points on anyone’s resume’ and bragging rights to the speed at which one can walk every aisle seven times in eight hours will empress very few.
 Because of this it was difficult to find anyone willing to do the work, let alone keep them for any length of time.
 Many came and went, in fact when I eventually became supervisor the rate of turnover was revealed to be on average at least once a week.
 It was a hard, continuously moving job with lousy hours and I do not miss it in the slightest.

 One of my supervisors who lasted a little longer than some was a fella I’ll call Frank.
 He was best described as a “cool jerk”.
 He had a big mouth just like me but his delivery was somewhat louder and defiantly more caustic.
 Insults rolled out of his pie hole more than any situation warranted.
-Usually they came out as goofy and humorous in nature, but they really were constantly annoying.
-Such crude indignities as “Eat a rock, Kiss my whatever, and Up yours!” were bland and fairly easy to ignore, but they were nonetheless delivered disrespect and ignorance.
+He thought he was being goofy and humorous in nature, but in reality he was just constantly annoying.
+Such crude indignities as “Eat a rock, Kiss my whatever, and Up yours!” were bland and fairly easy to ignore, but they were nonetheless delivered with disrespect and ignorance.
 Frank was obviously the playground bully who hadn’t outgrown the need to shove others around in order to elevate himself to a false sense of superiority.
 All of us put up with his incessant blithering for months until one guy showed up as part of our crew.

 I instantly liked David.
 He was kind, hard working, focused and fun to be around.
 He was also the first Mormon I’d ever worked with.
 His faith showed in his actions and there was never any reason to mistrust or belittle him.
 This, however, did not stop Frank from directing his barrage of mindless chatter elsewhere.
 In fact, because David’s manners were humble and peaceful, he focused even more energy towards him in an effort to get a reaction.
 For weeks David turned his cheek, mostly because Frank was our boss, but more because he didn’t want to be the type who would let pointless opinions affect his demeanor.